-- Beginning at Post Office in York, Maine, travel along Woodbridge Road toward Long Sands Road for
+- Beginning at the Post Office, in Brunswick, Maine, travel along Pleasant Street toward Middle Street for

-- Bear left onto Long Sands Road and travel for
+- Turn left to stay on ME-24 East / Bath Road and travel for

-- Bear right onto US-1A / York Street and travel for
+- Turn right onto ME-123 / Sills Drive and travel for

-- Turn left onto Lindsay Road and travel for
+- Turn left onto Mountain Road and travel for

 - Turn right onto ME-24 / Harpswell Islands Road and travel for

 4.6 miles.
 If you reach Dudleys Way, you've gone too far.

 This bridge is located on Route 24 about 14 miles south of the junction of Route US 1 and 24.

 For many years, the fishermen who lived on Bailey Island wanted a bridge to connect their island with Orr's Island, and for many years, the town of Harpswell turned down the request.
 But things changed when the Legislature approved a law allowing the State and the counties to participate in bridge funding, and in 1926, a contract was signed for construction of a new bridge.

 The bridge design presented some unique problems because of the tides in the area.
 It was decided to build a crib bridge using granite slabs from nearby quarries, similar in design to a bridge that had been observed in Scotland.
 The granite slabs were sufficiently heavy to withstand the buffeting of wind and wave and the open cribbing or cellular construction permitted the tide to ebb and flow freely without increasing the normal tidal current to any appreciable degree.